github/opensource.guide/overviews/socialize/index.md

 ![Watch repository button](https://github-images.s3.amazonaws.com/help/repository/repo-actions-watch.png)

 Congratulations!
 You are now watching the Hello World project.
-If the Octocat updates it, you will see what happened in your dashboard.
+If the Octocat updates it, you will see what happened in your dashboard or receive a notification.

 <a id="explore" title="More Things You Can Do" class="toc-item"></a>
 # More Things You Can Do